 What is not a swim jet?

 Before I move onto the definition of what a swim jet actually is, I am going to start with what it is not.
-Firstly, it is not the same as a strong swimming pool return.
+Firstly, it is not the same thing as a strong swimming pool return.
 Next, it is not a strong hot tub jet or indeed a cluster of hot tub jets.

 The technology and research that has gone into swim jets has created some pretty cool products.
 Some pretty cool products that can be used from enthusiast swimmers to Olympians alike so it has to be realistic in terms of the experience.
-That is also why we are not talking a couple of hundred bucks for a hot tub jet here!

 What is a Swim Jet?